3 Bedroom Home in Belleville - $369,900

-Estimated completion May 15, 2022.
-New construction!
-Condo Fees: $100/mo.
-3 bedroom 2 bath single family home with window and 3rd bath stubbed in the basement.
-Kitchen has beautiful granite countertops, island and a walk in pantry.
-Large master bedroom has tray ceilings, huge walk in closet, plus a master bath with double sinks.
-First floor laundry, 36" doors, zero stairs entry, level lot.
+Construct to start with signed contract.
+New Construction.
+3 bed 2 bath single family home with window and 3rd bath stubbed in the basement.
+Open concept kitchen with beautiful granite countertops, an island, and a walk in pantry.
+Large primary bedroom has tray ceiling, a huge walk in closet, plus a bath with double sinks.
+First floor laundry.
+36" doors, zero entry stairs, and a level lot.
 The basement has been professionally waterproofed.
-The driveway and walkway to the house have radiant heat so with a flip of a switch, the snow and ice melt.
-Enjoy your own new home without having the hassles of snow removal or mowing in this private age 55 plus development.
+The driveway and walkway to the house have radiant heat so with a flip of a switch, the snow and ice melt!
+Enjoy your own new home without the hassles of snow removal or mowing in this private age 55 plus development.

 3 Bedroom Home in Belleville - $369,900